repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/kubernetes.rst

 Kubernetes
 ##########

-You can deploy multiple RSTUF API instances/replicas in a distributed environment to support multiple requests.
+Multiple RSTUF API instances/replicas can be deployed in a distributed environment to support multiple requests.

 This example uses Kubernetes

 .. note::
-  This deployment guide doesn't show the Kubernetes cluster configuration.
+  This deployment guide does not show the Kubernetes cluster configuration.
   It requires a Kubernetes cluster running with ``kubectl`` configured.

 .. note::
-  For this deployment we will use Redis as the :ref:`message queue/broker <guide/deployment/planning/deployment:Message Queue/Broker: Redis or RabbitMQ server>`.
+  For this deployment Redis is used as the :ref:`message queue/broker <guide/deployment/planning/deployment:Message Queue/Broker: Redis or RabbitMQ server>`.

 ..
 Warning::
-  This deployment doesn't have :ref:`guide/deployment/planning/deployment:Authentication/Authorization` for the API.
+  This deployment does not have :ref:`guide/deployment/planning/deployment:Authentication/Authorization` for the API.

   This API is fully accessible for unauthorized users.
 Consider using an